shauninman/MinUI/README.md

 # NextUI (formerly MinUI Next)
 A CFW based of MinUI with a rebuild emulation engine and tons of added features for the TrimUI Brick and Smart Pro.
 For other devices we recommend checking out [MinUI](https://github.com/shauninman/MinUI)
-- Fixed both screen tearing and sync stutter problems of original MinUI by rebuilding the emulator engine core
+- Fixed both screen tearing and sync stutter problems of MinUI by rebuilding the emulator engine core
 - Game switcher menu (Onion OS style) by [@frysee](https://github.com/frysee)
 - High audio quality, due to advanced resampling engine using [libsamplerate](https://github.com/libsndfile/libsamplerate) (with quality/performance setting per emulator)
 - Much lower latency (average 20ms, 1 frame of 60fps)